polymorphine/container/README.md

 $container = $setup->container();
 ```
 Note additional path prefixes for `value` and `domain` within `deferred.object` and `factory.product`
-definitions compared to records used in previous example.
+definitions compared to records used in original example.
 These values are still fetched from
 `ConfigContainer`, but accessed through composite container using `env` prefix.
 This way values from
 both config and record containers encapsulated inside composite container can be retrieved:
 ```php